Park Fees page for campsite pricing and other park fees.

 developed experience with both RV and basic camping.

-The Headquarters campground has 50 campsites: 35 electric RV sites, 15 basic tent-only sites and tipi sites.
+The Headquarters campground has 49 campsites: 35 electric RV sites, 14 basic tent-only sites and tipi sites.
+All campsites are by reservation only.

 Features: Camper services building with showers and laundry facilities.